 We hadn’t suggested the Tachyon solution on this project as the cost was beyond our clients’ limited budget.
 But we did a 5 minute test to see what the results would look like.
 The resulting 23.98P conversion from Tachyon was such a vast improvement over the hardware box that our client found a way to pay for the improved conversion.
 More importantly, the film will look great on the big screen where strobey-ness and motion artifacts such as judder can be very apparent.

-The new Tachyon 6 low frame rate conversion solution opens up even more opportunity for our business, and the results are truly excellent.”
+The new Tachyon 6 low frame rate converter solution opens up even more opportunity for our business, and the results are truly excellent.”

 – Kim Aubry, ZAP Zoetrope Aubry Productions